 Web server security and web application security require a multifaceted approach that includes vulnerability assessment, penetration testing, and prompt remediation of issues.
 Netsparker's Web Application Security Scanner forms a strong core for all of these efforts.

 Netsparker is versatile.
 If your entire environment depends on Microsoft technologies such as IIS and SQL Server, we can scan that.
-If your business uses Linux servers as well, or decides to pivot to others in the future, our web vulnerability scanner remains useful.
+If your business uses Linux servers as well, or decides to pivot to others in the future, our web vulnerability scanner remains a useful web penetration testing tool.
 We offer a full spectrum of security checks that identify vulnerabilities on every web server platform, and in web applications written in any programming language.

 Netsparker also saves your information security team time.
 Our exclusive Proof Based Scanning™ technology means that our scan reports show proof of exploit for the identified vulnerability.
 Other security tools require your security analysts or penetration testers to spend hours manually validating vulnerabilities and weeding through false positives.